Have you really found your dream home? Here are 10 things home buyers should look for during a home tour.

 Are you in the market for a new home?
 Buying a home can be an especially exciting and fast-paced time period.
 Especially during the summer months, real estate can move very quickly.
 You may only have one opportunity to tour a home before making an offer if you decide it’s the home of your dreams, or risk losing out to the couple walking in just after you… Gather as much information as you can about the home before you tour, and scrutinize the disclosures provided by the seller.

 It can be easy to become distracted by an impeccably staged or beautifully decorated home.
-However, it is important that you not focus too much on elements that can be changed or replaced fairly easily and economically (like paint colors and counter tops).
+However, it is important that you not focus too much on elements that can be changed or replaced fairly easily and economically (like paint colors and outdated fixtures).
 Rather, pay attention to what will REALLY matter in your life and components that are difficult and/or expensive to modify.
 It might be helpful to start by making a list of what each of you need and want in a home and then working to prioritize your preferences.
 But here is a list of items that you definitely don’t want to overlook.

 Location is key.
 If the home is not in the right community or subdivision, or in the wrong school district, you can rule it out before visiting.
 Make sure to drive around the neighborhood via different routes and times of day.
 Look at neighbors’ homes, nearby buildings and streets in search of things that would make living in your home less pleasant, including odors, traffic and noise.
 Also, don’t ignore the neighbors.
 Do the neighbors take care of their yard?
 Is their porch or yard cluttered with junk?